Commercial Buildings Factsheet

 Construction and Demolition Waste (See U.S. Water Supply and Distribution Factsheet)

-• In 2018, 600 Mt of construction and demolition (C&D) waste was generated.10 This amounted to approximately 10 lbs per capita of municipal solid waste daily compared to the U.S. average of 4.9 lbs.10,16 See the Municipal Solid Waste Factsheet.
+• In 2018, 600 Mt of construction and demolition (C&D) waste was generated in the U.S.10—approximately 10 lbs/capita of waste daily, or twice the per capita municipal solid waste average of 4.9 lbs.10,16 See the Municipal Solid Waste Factsheet.

-• Approximately 38% of C&D waste was recovered for processing and recycling in 2014.17 Most frequently recovered and recycled were concrete, asphalt, metals, and wood.17
+• 76% of C&D waste was repurposed or recycled in 2018, mostly for use as aggregate and in manufacturing.5 Most frequently recovered and recycled were concrete, asphalt, metals, and wood.17 More than 75% of unrecycled construction waste has a residual value.7

 U.S. Commercial Buildings Primary Energy, 20106